 There are many problems with this scenario which we will discuss in this Ask a Home Inspector.
 In this post we will look at how to assess the problem, calculate the appropriate amperage and correct the problem.

-If a major appliance has a dedicated breaker in the Electrical Breaker Panel that is higher than the allowable current (amperage) then the appliance will draw more power (watts) than it is designed to do so, and it will shorten its lifespan.
-On the other hand if the major appliance has a dedicated breaker that is lower than the allowable current then the appliance will have to work harder than normal to be its most efficient, thus shortening its lifespan.
+If a major appliance has a dedicated breaker in the electrical breaker panel that is higher than the allowable current (Amperage) then the appliance will draw more power (Watts) than it is designed to do so, and it will shorten its lifespan.
+However, if the major appliance has a dedicated breaker that is lower than the allowable current then the appliance will have to work harder than normal to be its most efficient, thus shortening its lifespan.

 These tags that we see on all of our major appliances are a rating of efficiency based on the electrical design and engineering of that particular appliance.

-If a Major Appliance has malfunctioned or stopped working all together the likely-hood of the problem being at the Electrical Panel is probable.
-The first thing to do when assessing the correct amperage at any appliance is to find the maximum breaker rating for the appliance.
+If a major appliance has malfunctioned or stopped working all together, the likelihood of the problem being at the electrical panel is probable.
+The first thing to do when assessing the correct amperage at any appliance, is to find the maximum breaker rating for the appliance.